Jefferson Electric Clock

 These parts are from a Golden Hour clock dated 2-17-61.
 None of the parts are magnetic.
 They all appear to be made of brass except for the fiber washers and what may be a beryllium-bronze tension washer.

-The hand assembly can be removed by holding the counterweight/hour hand assembly at the rear of the glass and unscrewing the cone nut at the front of the glass.
+The cone nut can be removed by holding the counterweight/hour hand assembly at the rear of the glass and unscrewing the cone nut at the front of the glass.

 The pieces are arranged in the order that they are assembled.
 The glass/gear ring assembly is not shown.
 They are as follows starting from the right: